juferafo/UDE-airflow/README.md

 ## Redshift structure

-As mentioned in the descriptions, redshift will be the end place of the log and song data.
+As mentioned above, Redshift will be the end place of the log and song data.
 This information will be re-shaped in the form of a star-schema where `songplays` will be the fact table that encapsulates the songs played by the customers and `artist`, `song`, `time` and `user` provide additional details to certain particularities of the data in the fact table.
 Below one can find the schema of each of these tables.

 ##### `songplays` fact table